andreterceiro/dio-mobile-meu-tudo--debugging-with-nodejs/README.md

 ![watch block](images/watch-block.png)

 As you can see in the previous image, you can watch a function with this block, but also variables.

+Another point: in this block, on right of him, you have a "+" button to add something to the surveillance.